borisef/mmdetection/boris/docs/custom_head_weights_and_sampler_ignore_negatives.md

 )

 ````
-Same idea if you want to use 'roi_head.loss_weight' instead of 'rpn_head.loss_weight'.
+Same idea if you want to use `'roi_head.loss_weight'` instead of `'rpn_head.loss_weight'`.
 You can use one or both of them.

 ### Remarks

 * You can also define weight per image rather than per dataset.
-But this is slightly more complicated and less useful
+But this is slightly more complicated and less practical.
+Talk to @borisef, if you interested
 * Be careful with custom weights.
-For example, zero weights for some head may be risky.
+For example, zero weights may be risky.
-Take into account the relative size of the dataset to the whole data.
+* Take into account the relative size of the dataset to the whole data.

 ### Relevant code changes